fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork24.md

 ## Assignment

 * Log in to the server.
-* From your home directory, navigate to `csci112_spring2024/classwork/week14/mon/`, creating directories `week14` and `mon` if necessary.
+* From your home directory, navigate to `csci112_fall2024/classwork/week12/wed/`, creating directories `week12` and `wed` if necessary.
-* Copy the file `/public/classwork/week14/mon/digit.c` into your directory.
+* Copy the file `/public/classwork/week12/wed/digit.c` into your directory.

 Fill in the three `TODO` items so that the program defines a `digit` struct with an `int` field called `d` and a pointer to another `digit` called `next`,